 That community--one of thousands forming simultaneously across the early internet--represented something genuinely new in human social history: a subculture that existed entirely in digital space, bound not by geography or proximity but by shared interest, shared language, and shared identity.
 Three decades later, internet subcultures have become one of the most powerful forces in contemporary culture, generating the language, humor, aesthetics, political movements, and consumer trends that define the digital age.

 Internet subcultures are distinct online communities with shared interests, specialized language, internal norms, and recognizable group identity--often invisible to mainstream observers but vibrant, creative, and deeply influential within their niches and, increasingly, far beyond them.
-Understanding how these communities form, function, and influence broader culture is essential for understanding how culture itself works in the internet age.
+Understanding how these communities form, function, and influence broader culture is essential for understanding how internet culture forms in the internet age.

 What Exactly Is an Internet Subculture?